jeircul/azure-infrastructure/README.md

 ### Prerequisites
 - You need an Azure account and subscription
 - You need a [service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) and define a new secret in Github Secrets.
-It needs to have a structure like this:
+The secret must be called AZURE_SP_CREDS and it needs to have a structure like this:
     ```json
     {
         "clientId": "<GUID>",